 This section is strongly influenced by what is available for purchase within the US.
 Changes from last time reflect current availability and may be updated before the next list as that changes.

-- Skilhunt M150 with high-CRI LH351D LED option - a smaller everyday carry light with many characteristics similar to the FC11, but a smaller (14500 size) battery and magnetic charging connector.
-This light can also use AA batteries, both rechargeable and disposable, but the built-in charger only works with a 14500. $44 with coupon code "reddit", and sometimes available on Amazon, but not always with the right LED, which is important since the color and beam quality of the other options is poor.
+- Skilhunt M150 with high-CRI Nichia 519A LED option (if available), otherwise LH351Dd - a smaller everyday carry light with many characteristics similar to the FC11, but a smaller (14500 size) battery and magnetic charging connector.
+This light can also use AA batteries, both rechargeable and disposable, but the built-in charger only works with a 14500. $52 on Amazon, but make sure it's the high CRI version as the other options have poor color quality.
 21mm (0.82") at its widest point and 84mm (3.3") long.

 - Skilhunt H04 RC with high-CRI LH351D - a headlamp, right-angle handheld, and magnetic work light all in one.
 This version has a beaded optic with a somewhat diffused beam, but there's also a reflector version with a little more focus.
 This version has USB-magnetic charging, but it's available without for a lower price. $58 with the optional bundled 18650 battery and coupon code "reddit".

-- Sofirn SP36 (Anduril/LH351D version) - a larger high-output light with three 18650 batteries and a $60 price tag.
-It has USB-C (A-to-C only) charging and a more complex user interface, but basic operation is similar to most of the others in this section.
+- Sofirn SP36 (Anduril/LH351D version) - a larger high-output light with three 18650 batteries and a $67 price tag.
+It has USB-C charging, a USB powerbank function, and a more complex user interface, but basic operation is similar to most of the others in this section.
 If you need to light up a room for a long time, or light up a field, this is up to the task.
 I think most people will like 4000K or 5000K, which look like afternoon and midday sunlight, respectively.
 2700K is available for those who miss the look of incandescents.

 - Thrunite Catapult V6 SST70 - a long-range light able to provide fairly good visibility at 350m and detect large objects at twice that.
 This one doesn't have good color quality of the other options in this section.
 26650 battery included, and USB-C charging.
 Usually $75, but a 15% off coupon was shown at the time this list was published.